Contact Us Today (424) 372-3112

 So, what is a willful or wanton disregard for safety?

-This important factor is what makes the difference between a misdemeanor evading police under Vehicle Code 2800.1 VC, with a felony reckless evading case under Vehicle Code 2800.2 VC.
+This important factor is what distinguishes a misdemeanor evading police under Vehicle Code 2800.1 VC from a felony reckless evading case under Vehicle Code 2800.2 VC.

 A “wanton disregard for safety” means that you: